 Section 1.
-The Employer is responsible to provide employees with a safe work environment in which to carry out their job duties and the training necessary to carry out those duties safely.
-Managers and supervisors at all levels are to maintain safe working conditions by ensuring job-appropriate safety-related education and training are provided, and by enforcing applicable safety policies and procedures.
+The Employer is responsible to provide employees with a safe and secure work environment in which to carry out their job duties and the training necessary to carry out those duties safely.
+Managers and supervisors at all levels are to maintain safe working conditions by ensuring job-appropriate safety-related education and training are provided, and by communicating, following, and enforcing applicable safety directives, policies and procedures.
+Managers and supervisors are to give due consideration to employee safety when making decisions concerning office closings and/or delays.
+When the decision is made to close an office or delay an office opening, management will communicate the decision to employees as promptly as possible.
 Employees are responsible to perform their duties safely and adhere to applicable safety rules, procedures and work practices.
 These safety efforts shall be ongoing and have a goal of continuous improvement.
 However, the provisions of this Article are not intended to ensure that employees are not exposed to those hazards and risks that are an ordinary characteristic of their work or are reasonably associated with the performance of their responsibilities and duties.

 Section 2.
 The Employer will make every reasonable effort to assure compliance with laws affecting the health and safety of employees.
+The Employer will take positive action to assure compliance with laws and regulations concerning the health and safety of employees, including those working in state-owned or leased buildings.
 The Employer shall inform the local Union steward when representatives of the Bureau of Occupational & Industrial Safety, Department of Labor & Industry are on the premises and a designated Union steward located on the premises shall be allowed to accompany such representatives on tours of the worksite to point out deficiencies, without loss of pay or leave time.
 In addition, when the Employer is aware of the presence of representatives of regulatory agencies who are at the work site for the purpose of safety inspections, the Employer shall inform the local Union steward.
 When the Union requests an inspection of any building, the Union shall notify the office manager of such request which notice shall include the name of the agency which will conduct the inspection and where possible include the date and time of the inspection.